YerkoAs/E-comerce-frnt-nd/README.md

 # E-commerce Project

 ## **Overview**
-Our ***e-commerce project*** is an online platform designed to offer a wide range of electronic items to users, including mobile phones, ovens, televisions, and more.
+This ***e-commerce project*** is an online platform designed to offer a wide range of electronic items to users, including mobile phones, ovens, televisions, and more.
 The platform is developed using the latest web technologies, providing an intuitive, fast, and secure user experience.

 ## **Key Features**
 1. Product Catalog:

 * ***Intuitive Navigation:*** Users can easily browse through different product categories.
-* ***Advanced Search:*** We have implemented an advanced search bar that allows users to quickly find the items they need.
+* ***Advanced Search:*** Advanced search bar that allows users to quickly find the items they need.

 2. Product Details: